 Usually, anarchists are accused of being ‘unstrategic’, too quick too violence, even vanguardist, hyper-individualist (they haven’t read Emma Goldman obviously).
 But a quick overview of what it really is proves all these moot (unless one is citing from the media or government, where the generous use of “anarchist” is used profusely).
 Have they forgotten the Magonista-Yaqui-American alliance in taking Tijuana and Baja California during the Mexican Revolution?
 Have they ignored anarchist organizing in Argentina, where collective action is part of its own dissenting society?
 Or the anarchist role in achieving a massive change of society in the Spanish Civil War (come on y’all, you knew I was gonna bring it up sometime or another)?
 Or even the role of anarchism in Africa, taking up position with indigenous narratives of resistance?

 Perhaps these criticisms might apply more to insurrectionary anarchist projects.
 It’s romanticization of violence within its theory is well-deserved, but it has updated.
 And accounting the whole of anarchism as its “insurrectionary” stream is intellectually dishonest – a straw man.
 It ignores the context of where plots and schemes against politicians and CEOs took place.
 Consider the climate after the defeat of leftists in Europe during WWII.
-It was brutal times (another day for the “Global South”, but nonetheless, insurrectionary theories began to take root during these times); desperate times calls for desperate measures.
+These were brutal times (another day for the “Global South”, but nonetheless, insurrectionary theories began to take root during these times); desperate times called for desperate measures.

 How else is one supposed to act against dictatorship; against Pinochet, Franco, Mussolini or Hitler?
 Create a union and then be declared as open-season radicals?
 Insurrectionary anarchism is certainly a threat for anyone that has planned using the nation-state construct.
 It is no coincidence that then anarchists have to suffer the pains of being attacked by both conservative misconceptions of anarchism, but also leftist arguments and (mis)understandings, given their agenda.

 To recap, why accusing anarchism of being a “white ideology” is wrong: